ranfysvalle02/mdb-runtime/docs/FAQ.md

 **You can use both:**
 - Platform auth for cross-app access
 - `auth.users` for app-specific features and data
-- Use the `hybrid` strategy in `auth.users.strategy` to combine both

 ### How does `link_users_roles` work?